 Best pubs in Glasgow

-Probably no other recent bar opening quite captures Glasgow at its coolest and most contemporary than Bananamoon, a joint venture between West End restaurant mogul Fergus McVicar (Chinaski’s, Tabac, Alchemilla) and DJ institution Optimo (whose responsibilities have included the installation of a top-notch sound system).
+Probably no other recent bar opening quite captures Glasgow at its coolest and most contemporary than Bananamoon, a joint venture between West End restaurant mogul Fergus McVicar (Chinaski’s, Tabac, Alchemilla) and DJ institution Optimo (whose responsibilities have included installing a top-notch sound system).
 Occupying a neat corner location on Great Western Road adjacent to St Mary’s Cathedral, it’s impossible to miss the bright green frontage, neon lighting and long outdoor bench seats.
-Inside, it feels more Berlin than Glasgow, with retro wood-paneling and vintage tables, and a bar that looks like it belongs in someone’s 1960s home.
+Inside, it feels more Berlin than Glasgow, with retro wood-paneling and vintage tables, and a bar that looks like it belongs in someone’s ’60s home.
 The cocktails are superb.
-Beers range from Norwegian blondes to heavy hitting Belgians, IPAs, stouts and porters.
-Bananamoon’s a great place to hang out by day as well, a time to indulge in coffee by Papercup and pasties from Freedom Bakery.
+Beers range from Norwegian blondes to heavy-hitting Belgians, IPAs, stouts and porters.
+Bananamoon’s also a great place to hang out by day, when you can indulge in coffee by Papercup and pasties from Freedom Bakery.

 A south-side sister venue to the Sparkle Horse has recently arrived in Govanhill, doing just as its older sibling did and reviving an old neighbourhood corner bar which was well on its way out.
 The formula is much the same: a contemporary but thankfully not heavy-handed refit, a welcoming, more youthful but by no means exclusive atmosphere, quality beer and great (not to mention inexpensive) food.
 And, perhaps most importantly, a fiercely competitive Monday night pub quiz.
 Why do other pubs have to make things so complicated?